Discover the world through travel & beyond!

 Flamingo A-Go-Go's creole cuisine (Photo credit: Colleen Lanin)

-Creole Dishes for Kids
+Creole Dishes in New Orleans for Kids

 Popular Creole dishes include gumbo (a roux-based stew), red beans and rice, shrimp and grits, étouffée (smothered shellfish served over rice), and jambalaya (a rice dish often made with chicken, shrimp, andouille sausage, and vegetables like peas).